50 of the oldest actors still working

 - Birthdate: March 14, 1933

 Michael Caine was born Maurice Joseph Micklewhite in London, eventually changing his name in the interest of his acting career.
-The actor started out in theater but and transitioned to film with numerous memorable performances in films like "Alfie," "Educating Rita," and "The Cider House Rules."
-The double Oscar winner continues to act in films, with roles in three upcoming movies: "Medieval," "The Great Escaper," and "Now You See Me 3."
+The actor started out in theater but transitioned to film with numerous memorable performances in films like "Alfie," "Educating Rita," and "The Cider House Rules."
+The double Oscar winner retired from acting in 2023, following the release of his film "The Great Escaper," but has now shifted his career focus to writing.

 Ellen Burstyn